Occupational Therapy Assistant

 Graduates of the program will be able to sit for the national certification exam administered by the national board of Certification of Occupational Therapy.

-The ENMU-R Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The ENMU-R Occupational Therapy Assistant program is in Continuing Accreditation-Probationary status by the Accreditation Council for Occupational Therapy Education (ACOTE), of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number, c/o AOTA is (301) 652-AOTA. http://www.acoteonline.org/

 Graduation Year |